lisa-lumos/Snowflake/reference/04-scripting-ref.md

 If a stored procedure is intended to return a value, then it should return a value from each possible path, including each WHEN clause of the exception handler.

 ## fetch
+Uses the specified cursor to fetch one or more rows.

 ## for